EffGen: Enabling Small Language Models as Capable Autonomous Agents: Abstract

 \section{Abstract}

-Most existing language model agentic systems today are built and optimized for large language models (e.g., GPT, Claude, Gemini) via API calls.
-While powerful, this approach faces several limitations including high token costs and privacy concerns for sensitive applications.
-We introduce \effgen\footnote{\effgenbold (\url{https://effgen.org/}) is released under the MIT License, ensuring broad accessibility for research and commercial use. \textbf{PyPI:} \url{https://pypi.org/project/effgen/} | \textbf{Documentation:} \url{https://docs.effgen.org/}.
-Correspondence to: Gaurav Srivastava (\texttt{gks@vt.edu}) and Xuan Wang (\texttt{xuanw@vt.edu}).}, an open-source agentic framework optimized for small language models (SLMs) that enables effective, efficient, and secure local deployment (\textbf{\texttt{pip install effgen}}). \effgen makes four major contributions: \textbf{(1) Enhanced tool-calling} with prompt optimization that compresses contexts by 70-80\% while preserving task semantics, \textbf{(2) Intelligent task decomposition} that breaks complex queries into parallel or sequential subtasks based on dependencies, \textbf{(3) Complexity-based routing} using five factors to make smart pre-execution decisions, and \textbf{(4) Unified memory system} combining short-term, long-term, and vector-based storage.
+Most existing language model agentic systems today are built and optimized for large language models (e.g., GPT, Claude, Gemini) via API calls; while powerful, this approach faces several limitations including high token costs and privacy concerns for sensitive applications.
+We introduce \effgen\footnote{\effgenbold is open-source under the Apache 2.0 License. \faGithub~Code: \url{https://github.com/ctrl-gaurav/effGen}; \faGlobe~Website: \url{https://effgen.org/}; \faBook~Docs: \url{https://docs.effgen.org/}; \faCube~PyPI: \url{https://pypi.org/project/effgen/} (\texttt{pip install effgen}).}, an open-source agentic framework optimized for small language models (SLMs) that enables effective, efficient, and secure local deployment. \effgen makes four major contributions: \textbf{(1) Enhanced tool-calling} with prompt optimization that compresses input prompts by up to 70-80\% (and 57\% on average across our benchmarks) while preserving task semantics, \textbf{(2) Intelligent task decomposition} that breaks complex queries into parallel or sequential subtasks based on dependencies, \textbf{(3) Complexity-based routing} using five factors to make smart pre-execution decisions, and \textbf{(4) Unified memory system} combining short-term, long-term, and vector-based storage.
 Additionally, \effgen unifies multiple agent protocols (MCP, A2A, ACP) for cross-protocol communication.
 Results on 13 benchmarks show \effgen outperforms LangChain, AutoGen, and Smolagents with \textbf{higher success rates}, \textbf{faster execution}, and \textbf{lower memory}.
-Our results reveal that \textbf{prompt optimization and complexity routing have complementary scaling behavior}: optimization benefits SLMs more (11.2\% gain at 1.5B vs 2.4\% at 32B), while routing benefits large models more (3.6\% at 1.5B vs 7.9\% at 32B), providing consistent gains across all scales when combined. \textit{Our framework code is publicly available at} \href{https://github.com/ctrl-gaurav/effGen}{\textit{https://github.com/ctrl-gaurav/effGen}}.
+Our results reveal that \textbf{prompt optimization and complexity routing have complementary scaling behavior}: optimization benefits SLMs more (11.2\% gain at 1.5B vs 2.4\% at 32B), while routing benefits large models more (3.6\% at 1.5B vs 7.9\% at 32B), providing consistent gains across all scales when combined.